Alishgiri/Weather-App/README.md

-## Weather App
+## Weather & Teeko Game App

-Using Mobx in a React Project.
+Using Mobx (Redux alternative) in a React Project.